Birth and Death of a Rose: Introduction

 To model the photorealistic texture of an object, we further decompose its appearance into physically-based surface materials components and recover these representations during the distillation process using a differentiable PBR renderer.
 We also propose a hybrid 4D representation for consistent yet high-fidelity generations.

 To summarize, we propose a new task of generating \emph{\task}, in the form of temporally-evolving sequences of 3D shape, reflectance, and texture.
 We introduce a framework to distill 4D-consistent \task from pre-trained 2D diffusion models.
 Central to this framework is a canonical \posevol that anchors the distillation signals to specific temporal states.
 We test this framework on several different object categories.
-We quantitatively compare its performance with prior art on automatic 4D generation, suggesting an advantage of the proposed methods across different examples.
+We quantitatively compare its performance with prior state of the art on automatic 4D generation, suggesting advantages of the proposed methods across different examples.
 A further ablation study shows that the core modules and techniques proposed in this framework are crucial for performance.